Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 libraries.
 In particular, an ADT definition may not refer to itself in an inductive/recursive manner.

-Each ADT is defined as a set of **constructors**.
-Each constructor takes a set of arguments of certain types.
-The set of arguments may be empty.
+Each ADT defines a set of constructors.
+Each constructor specifies a number of types which corresponds to the number and types of arguments that the constructor takes.
+A constructor may be specified as taking no arguments.

 The ADTs of a contract must have distinct names, and the set of all constructors of all ADTs in a contract must also have distinct names.
 However, a constructor and an ADT may have the same name, as is the case with the ``Pair`` type whose only constructor is also called ``Pair``.